 Who Needs Estate Planning?

 Before we get the complicated aspects of estate planning, it is important that you understand exactly when and why you need estate planning.
 Most people believe that this is something that doesn't need to be handled until you're approaching the end of your life.
 However, this is actually a misconception.
-Just like life insurance, you should begin planning for your estate, when you have debt that is attached to a consigned loan (like student debt) or a mortgage.
+Just like life insurance, you should begin planning for your estate, when you have debt that is attached to a consigned loan (like a student debt) or a mortgage.